davetang/onemanarmy/README.md

 minutes.
 More often than not, you will find yourself working for more than 5 minutes.
 And even if you stop after 5 minutes, you won't feel bad and you got 5 minutes of work done after all, which is better than nothing.

+## The Pragmatic Programmer

+The Pragmatic Programmer, typically has the following characteristics:

+* Early adopter/fast adapter - instinct for tech and methodology with a passion for trying new things.
+Able to distill new things and integrate it.

+* Inquisitive - tend to ask questions.

+* Critical thinker - rarely take things as given.

+* Realistic - understand the nature of a problem and can estimate how long a task will take to complete.

+* Jack of all trades - familiar with broad range of tech and strive to keep on top of new developments.

+* Care about your craft - you can only do good work when you care about your work.

+* Think about your work - ongoing critical appraisal of every decision made every day and on every project.

+Being a Pragmatic Programmer will help to provide you with a more active involvement with a job you enjoy, a feeling of mastery over an increasing range of subjects, and continuous improvement.

 ## Linux administration